-Everyone who spends a copious amount of time on social media knows how hard it is to start from scratch if you want to build a sizeable social media following, more so on Twitter.
-And as much as numbers don’t tell the complete story, it’s inevitable for a business to have a follower count that can double up as bragging rights.
+Everyone who spends a copious amount of time on social media knows how hard it is to build a sizeable following from scratch, especially on Twitter.
+And as much as numbers don’t tell the complete story, it’s inevitable for a business to want a follower count that can double as bragging rights.

-Here’s how you can grow an audience on Twitter in four simple steps:
+So how do you do it?
+Where do you even start?
+Let’s look at how you can grow an audience on Twitter in four simple steps.

 Craft a neat profile

-Brands humanizing themselves on social media was a fad that has long passed.
-Users now expect a neat, crisp profile that gets to the point right away, and the first step to that is your Twitter profile.
-Make sure your profile picture and Twitter header are clean, high-resolution images that depict your brand.
+Brands trying to be funny and flawed on social media was a fad that has long passed.
+Users now expect a neat, crisp that gets to the point right away, and the first step to that is your Twitter profile.
+Make sure your profile picture and Twitter header are clean, high-resolution images that accurately depict your brand.
 Include a bio that tells new followers exactly what your business stands for.
-And don’t forget to mention your website on your profile.
-Not only does this make for a convincing first impression, but it also makes getting the coveted Twitter verification badge for your brand easy.
+And don’t forget to include your website URL.
+Not only does this make for a convincing first impression, but it’s also essential for acquiring the coveted Twitter verification badge for your brand.
 FedEx’s profile is a fantastic example of getting the Twitter profile right.

 And while it’s not important to time your tweets to a tee when you’re just starting out, it helps to keep an eye on which tweets gain the most traction.
-Use a Social Media Marketing tool to find out when your audience is active, what type of content works best, and then put them together to schedule tweets later as your follower-count gets bigger.
+Use a Social Media Marketing tool to find out when your audience is active and what type of content works best, and then put them together to schedule tweets later as your follower count grows.

 The second aspect of tweeting is interacting with people.
 Got a compliment from a customer on Twitter?
-Retweet it immediately, or even better: quote the tweet and express your gratitude.
+Retweet it immediately or, even better, quote the tweet and express your gratitude.
 A witty remark about your brand from a follower?
-Respond to it with a reply that would bring a smile on their face.
-This builds a good rapport with your social media circle, while also helping your account gain visibility among the right crowd.
+Respond to it with a reply that will bring a smile to their face.
+This builds good rapport with your social media circle while also helping your account gain visibility among the right crowd.

 Identify the right people